dragonflydb/documentation/docs/managing-dragonfly/operator/server-tls.md

 ## Dragonfly Instance With TLS

-For TLS there are two mechanisms used by Dragonfly authenticate its clients.
+For TLS there are two mechanisms used by Dragonfly to authenticate its clients.
 Either with a password or with a CA root certificate.
 Below, we use password authentication:

 ```sh